 The solar wind does cause a direct pressure, like an actual wind, but it’s incredibly weak, a fraction of the light pressure a solar sail experiences.

-But the solar wind is negatively charged, and this is the key.
+But the solar wind contains a stream of positively charged protons and electrons, and this is the key.

 An electric sail works by reeling out an incredibly thin wire, just 25 microns thick, but 20 kilometers long.
 The spacecraft is equipped with solar panels and an electron gun which takes just a few hundred watts to run.

 By shooting electrons off into space, the spacecraft maintains a highly positive charged state.
-As the negatively charged particles from the Sun encounter the positively charged tether, they “see” it a huge obstacle 100 meters across, and crash into it.
+Since the protons from the Sun are also positively charged, when they encounter the positively charged tether, they “see” it a huge obstacle 100 meters across, and crash into it.

 By imparting their momentum into the tether and spacecraft, the ions accelerate it away from the Sun.

 The amount of acceleration is very weak, but it’s constant pressure from the Sun and can add up over a long period of time.
 For example, if a 1000 kg spacecraft had 100 of these wires extending out in all directions, it could receive an acceleration of 1 mm per second per second.

 In the first second it travels 1 mm, and then 2 mm in the next second, etc. Over the course of a year, this spacecraft could be going 30 km/s.
 Just for comparison, the fastest spacecraft out there, NASA’s Voyager 1, is merely going about 17 km/s.
 So, much faster, definitely on an escape velocity from the Solar System.